Images shot with F.Zuiko 38mm f1.8

 You’re just going to have to go yourself.

-A very little bit of the history of Chongqing’s Luohan Temple
+A little bit of the history of Chongqing’s Luohan Temple

 Chongqing’s Luohan Temple was first built around 1000 years ago.
 It was then remodelled in 1752.
 And then rebuilt in 1945.

 Fast forward to the present day and a small community of monks are still active in the temple, and there was a definite feel of it being more than (just) a tourist attraction.

 I guess the calligraphy is being done with a view to being sold, though.